-Copying and pasting a promotional code from a separate web site before an online purchase might seem a bit awkward at first, but once you develop the habit, you'll be hooked on the significant savings that result.
+Copying and pasting a promotional code from a separate web site before an online purchase might seem a bit awkward at first, but once you develop the habit, you'll be hooked on the significant savings that sometimes results.

 A number of major airlines are included here, as well as CityPass, Choice Hotels and Club Med.
 You'll notice a little yellow box labeled "soon" on some of the pages.
 This is a direct link to some offer that is about to expire.
 It can be distracting when that offer is not travel-related.
 When there isn't an active deal working, they simply link you to the company's web site.
 The best results come from clicking the "redeem coupon" links.

-DealHunting.com has a travel section where you can click on the vendor name or promotional code and go directly to the point of sale.
+DealHunting.com is another rather unattractive site that nonetheless provides a travel section where you can click on the vendor name or promotional code and go directly to the point of sale.
 Many vendors are listed here despite an absence of any current coupon codes.
 For these, they provide links and ask that you submit anything you might find.
 Most of the do not point to coupon codes.
 They are direct links to special offer pages.